decant09/bokeh/README.md

 - It is structured in the same ordered and paginated way as the main post list page.
 - At the top of the page the number of posts by the user is displayed.
 - The information displayed beneath the image is stripped down to display just the post title and the comments icon with the number of comments.
-- Clicking on the image, post title and comments icon takes you to the post detail page.
+- Clicking on the image, post title or the comments icon takes you to the post detail page.
     <details>
     <summary>User Post List Page</summary>
     <img src="static/images/readme/screenshots/user_post_list_page.png">